skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.3.5
+- Added global `forme.sessions(timeout, prune)` session management.
+This allows us to configure how forme should deal with sessions that are considered old or spam. [read here](#sessionManagement)

 ## Breaking changes in version 2.3
 - added 'strict' flag to `input.match()`, `input.options()` and `input.blacklist()`.
 If `true`, values will be compared for exact match using `===`.
 If `false` then the following would match `123 == "123"`.
 Defaults to `false`.